kipos-lang/kipos/Roadmap.md

 - [x] "blanks" shouldn't resolve to `undefined`
 - [ ] suppress space from a blank
 - [x] figure out why recompilation wasnt happening
+- [ ] if the failure is with source code gen, not sure if I can/need to do the "stop the presses"

 ## Thoughts on blanks: